kbalog/uis-dat640-fall2020/assignments/A4_errata.md

 ## Indexing

-Getting less than 2500 items indexed will not be penalized.
-The tests will be adjusted if necessary.

 Regarding the number of entities to be indexed, it appears the updating/editing of the subpages of `'Lists_of_musicians'` has been happening more frequently than anticipated when creating the assignment, and thus the tests will need to be updated.
 For grading, we will update these tests at the time of grading.